 Oh, Mandy!
 Oh what you've been missing!
 But all is not lost.
 Because it's our firm intention to re-publish some of the info and pics that have already appeared in Planet of The Apes.
 You see, others, as well as you, have been bewailing the fact that they weren't among those present in the early days.
 But from now on we'll be accepting no excuses!

-Dear Gang,
+Dear Gang.

-my sad tale.
+I hope you will bear with me when you hear my sad tale.
 The TV company in my area,